-Like most ballparks in the US, food here is hit or miss.
-If you are looking for popcorn, hamburgers, hot dogs and even personal deep dish pizzas, you can get these here and would recommend the latter option.
+Like most ballparks in the US, the food here is hit or miss.
+If you are looking for popcorn, hamburgers, hot dogs and even personal deep dish pizzas, you can get these here, and would recommend the latter option.

 Places to eat near Wrigley Field

-In the neighbourhood (known as Wrigleyville), there are plenty of good restaurants and bars to choose from if you are looking to eat before or after a game.
-However, if you want to eat before the game, arrive early as the neighbourhood is super busy around an hour or so before the game but crowds do thin out quickly after the game.
+In the neighborhood (known as Wrigleyville), there are plenty of good restaurants and bars to choose from if you are looking to eat before or after a game.
+However, if you want to eat before the game, arrive early as the neighborhood is super busy around an hour or so before the game but crowds do thin out quickly after the game.

 Some top picks include:

-- Al’s #1 Italian Beef – Known for its tasty and moist beef sandwiches and being a favourite on Man Vs Food.
+- Al’s #1 Italian Beef – Known for its tasty and moist beef sandwiches and being a favorite on Man Vs Food.

 - Sheffield’s Been and Wine Garden – An outdoor garden with affordable drinks and tasty barbecued meats.

-- Dimo’s Pizza – For those looking for a good pizza, Dimo is a local favourite which stays open until midnight on Saturdays.
+- Dimo’s Pizza – For those looking for a good pizza, Dimo is a local favorite that stays open until midnight on Saturdays.

 Where to sit in Wrigley Field